siddarth-ravishankar/yelp-dataset-vis/README.md

 Businesses are categorized under 700 categories.
 These categories are grouped into 21 main categories based on occurances of one category with the 21 main categories.
-For the first time, these categories are clustered by running through all businesses in O(n^2) time (I have not figured a better algorith yet).
+For the first time, these categories are clustered by running through all businesses in O(n^2) time (I have not figured a better algorithm yet).
 This data is then cached and reused every time in constant time.
-Cached file details are present in business/resources/cached_data Look into business/util/cluster_categories.py for working of categories clustering.
+Cached file details are present in business/resources/cached_data.
+Look into business/util/cluster_categories.py for working of categories clustering.

 This application does not use any database.
 I'm reading all data into main memory as dictionary.